thakurankit99/notepad/DEPLOY.md

 - The application doesn't include authentication by default
 - Consider placing it behind a reverse proxy with authentication
 - Use HTTPS in production environments
+- Never commit database credentials to your repository
+- Use environment variables for all sensitive configuration